gixtuh/gixtuh.github.io/README.md

-# gixtuh's official website
+# gixtuh's NOT official website
-this is my official website... yeah
+this is NOT my official website my official website is gixtuh.vercel.app